-Training is Monday to Friday 8am - 4pm and is fully paid and induction training accommodation is available on application for those who live outside the Sydney area.
+- 6 week Induction course at NSW Ambulance Headquarters. - All Control Centre Officers are required to complete Communications Assistant training and consolidation (6- 12 months) prior to commencing to Control Centre Officer training. - Training is Monday to Friday 8am 4pm and is fully paid - Training accommodation available on application for those who live outside the Sydney area.